AdguardTeam/AdguardKnowledgeBase/05.android/06.solving-problems/06.low-level-settings/docs.en.md

    **pref.vpn.ipv6.force**

-If enabled - AdGuard will force IPv6 default route (if IPv6 is available).
+If enabled - AdGuard add an IPv6 address to the VPN even if there's no active IPv6 network.

    **pref.vpn.ipv4.bypass**